Tim pursed his lips, edging them up and down the filter of his cigarette. “Do the stars seem brighter to you guys somehow?” He asked.

 “I dunno, because alls I can pay attention to his how you’re sucking that damn thing like a tit.”
 Joey spat.

 There was silence after that.
 Before, Mike and Sharon might’ve said something.
-Maybe someone would’ve called someone a homo and someone else would’ve rolled their eyes or there’d have been the sound of a smack and a short hollar of pain.
+Maybe someone would’ve called someone a slur and someone else would’ve rolled their eyes or there’d have been the sound of a smack and a short hollar of pain.
 But those days were fading now.

 “Do you think we’ll meet again?
 On the other side?”
 Sharon said.
 That’s all Sharon really said, these days.
 Mike was staring into the black woods, and said nothing.
 Mike was beyond words altogether, Tim figured.